Facebook logo - click to follow SImplyMeds on Facebook

 Treatments for genital warts vary from creams or liquids, surgery or freezing.

-Creams or Liquids: These can be usually be applied by yourself a few times a week for several weeks.
+Creams or Liquids: These can usually be applied by yourself a few times a week for several weeks.
 These treatments can cause soreness, irritation or a burning sensation.
+Prescription creams are available for genital warts online, including Aldara Cream and Warticon Cream

 Surgery: This will be done by a doctor or nurse.
 They can either cut, burn or laser the warts off.
 This can cause irritation or scarring.